raphaelmcobe/dataSanJose2019_nn_presentation/slides/content/home/01_introduction.md

 * The combination of the layers:
 <center><a href="xor3.png" target="_blank"><img src="xor3.png" width="300px"/></a></center>

+{{% note %}}
+* That is what people mean when they say we don't know how deep neural networks work.
+We know that it is a composition of functions, but the shape of that remains a little bit hard to define;
+* Yesterday we saw polynomial transformation of features - in that we saw that we changed the shape of the regression line being built;

+{{% /note %}}

 ---
 ## Artificial Neural Networks
 #### <em>Multilayer Perceptrons</em> - Increasing the model power